csdms/bmi-example-c/README.md

 	  -DCMAKE_BUILD_TYPE=Release

-where `<path-to-installation>` is the base directory in which the C BMI bindings have been installed (`"C:\Program Files (x86)"` is the default;
+where `<path-to-installation>` is the base directory in which the C BMI bindings have been installed.
+The default is `"C:\Program Files (x86)"`.
-note that quotes and an absolute path are needed).
+Note that quotes and an absolute path are needed.
-When installing into a conda environment, use the `%CONDA_PREFIX%` environment variable.
+When using a conda environment, use `"%CONDA_PREFIX%\Library"`.

 Then, to build and install: